solana-labs/explorer/README.md

     endpoints not suitable for application development.
 You must set these URLs with \
     endpoints from your own provider.

+-   `pnpm i` \
+    Installs all project dependencies using pnpm package manager.
+This will create a \
+    `node_modules` directory and install all packages specified in `package.json`, \
+    including both dependencies and devDependencies.

 -   `pnpm dev` \
     Runs the app in the development mode. \
     Open [http://localhost:3000](http://localhost:3000) to view it in the browser. \